gmartinerro/starflix/README.md

 * A search bar to search a movie by title (using the search endpoint of swapi.)
 * A summary of the currently selected/found movie.
 * A list of alredy seen movies in a netflix-style strip
-* A automatic slider with the set of characters found in swapi.co.
+* An automatic slider with the set of characters found in swapi.co.

 # Installation notes